Jack Miller (motorcyclist): Carretta Technology Forward Racing (2012)

 2012 was Miller's first year in the Moto3 World Championship, riding for Caretta Technology Forward Racing on a Honda chassis.
 While the bike was not competitive, it allowed Miller the opportunity to learn the circuits he would be racing in the coming years.
 He finished 23rd in the Moto3 Championship that year with 17 points, and a best finish of 4th at the German Grand Prix, at the Sachsenring.

 Racing Team Germany (2013)

 Miller moved to Racing Team Germany for the 2013 season, riding an FTR Honda chassis.
 Miller achieved 13 points-scoring finishes during the season, and finished in seventh place in the final championship standings.
-His best results were two 5th places, at the San Marino race, and his home Australian Grands Prix.
+His best results were two 5th places, at the San Marino race, and his home Australian Grand Prix.

 Red Bull KTM Ajo (2014)

 Miller moved to a factory-backed KTM motorcycle for the 2014 season, joining the Red Bull KTM Ajo team.
 He had a breakout season, recording his first fastest lap, pole position, podium finish and victory in the category.
 In total, he won six races during the season (Qatar, USA, France, Germany, Australia, and Valencia), and finished the season as runner-up to Álex Márquez in the championship, missing out on the title by just two points.